IPL-UV/IPL-UV.github.io/content/people/alumni/daniel_heestermans.md

   img: daniel.webp
 ---

-I am working on machine learning methods for remote sensing and earth observation data.
-My current focus is on kernel methods, and the incorporation of physical knowledge in statistical methods.
+when I was at ISP, I worked on machine learning methods for remote sensing and earth observation data.
+My focus was on kernel methods and the incorporation of physical knowledge into statistical methods.